ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-We are focusing on keyset pagination because its the better way to do pagination as performance is constant per progression to the pages as opposed to growing linearly with offset pagination.
-Apart form the better performance keyset pagination also allows to have stable pagination result even if the underlying data changes.
+We are focusing on keyset pagination because it’s the better way to do pagination, as performance is constant per progression to the pages, as opposed to growing linearly with offset pagination.
+Apart from the better performance, keyset pagination also allows for stable pagination results even if the underlying data changes.

-We also worked hard to allow for pagination in your DataLoader.
-In GraphQL where nested pagination is a common thing having the capability to in essence batch multiple nested paging request in one database query is essential.
+We also worked hard to allow for pagination in your `DataLoader`.
+In GraphQL, where nested pagination is a common requirement, having the capability to batch multiple nested paging requests into one database query is essential.

-Lets assume we have the following query and we are using a layered architecture approach.
+Let’s assume we have the following query and we are using a layered architecture approach.

 ```graphql
 query GetBrands {